 Free time suggestions

 Balinese dance performance: You can find this traditional performance at various temples around Ubud.
 You can see ancient storytelling dances, religious performances, and even fire dancing.

 Ubud Market: This market has everything you could ever need—clothes, food, souvenirs, and all kinds of people watching opportunities.

 - Day 6: Morning Yoga + Holy Temples Tour

 Two words: Yoga.
 Barn.
 This full-service yoga studio and holistic healing retreat is located right in the center of Bali.
 Say “om” as you participate in a group yoga class with your fellow travelers.
 Then in the afternoon, enjoy a tour of some of Bali’s most important Hindu temples.

-- Start your morning with a 90-minute yoga class—geared toward beginners, but all levels are welcome.
+- Start your morning with yoga class—geared toward beginners, but all levels are welcome.

 - Enjoy an included lunch overlooking rice fields.